APT-410/Resources-for-learning/README.md

 ## Learning Tips
 These are just a few cool things that helped me learn, and search for answers quickly.
 1. Start a library of all your code or projects, Github is the easiest way to share all your cool projects once you have a few.
-2. Get google drive and store PDFs from sites like humble bundle, every 3ish weeks they will come out with a new bundle of about 12ish books on topics from Python, to web application hacking or focused on linux only for $5-$15, just pick the ones you want to learn now or a later date.
+2. Get google drive or OneDrive and store PDFs from sites like humble bundle, every 3ish weeks they will come out with a new bundle of about 12ish books on topics from Python, to web application hacking or focused on linux only for $5-$15, just pick the ones you want to learn now or a later date.
 You can search the contents of all your books for keywords to quickly search hundreds of books in google drive at only $2 a month for 100GB.
 3. Make a plan of what your goal is and layout what you want to learn, in small blocks of time each day maybe an hour or two focus on a book, website or another source to learn.
 Personally I think its difficult to learn if you arent doing what you want to learn hands on.
 4. Join peer groups for your learning interest, I really like the app Discord and will have tons of people willing to mentor you.
 Just search for a group and join.
 Learning these topics is often a very solo activity however, some good friends can help guide you alittle more and help when you're stuck.